jimi008/fictitious-travel-booking/README.md

 # fictitious-travel-booking
-Leverage DevOps popular tools and methodologies to make updating, testing, and releasing the app a breeze
+Leverage DevOps popular tools and methodologies to make updating, testing, and releasing the app a breeze.
+Containerize the website with Docker and Docker Compose, write unit and integration tests with RSpec, Capybara, and Selenium.
+Deploy website into the cloud with Terraform and write a Jenkinsfile that will build, test, and deploy the app.
+Turn a slow and complex application development process into a fast and enjoyable one.